creativescala/creative-scala/plan.md

 ### The Substitution Model of Evaluation
   * We need to build a mental model of how Scala expressions are evaluated so we can understand what our programs are doing.
-  * In this section we look at more complex expressions, and start developing that mental model.
+  * We've been getting by with an informal model so far.
+In this section we make our model a bit more formal.
+  * Take an expression like (1 + 2) + (3 + 4).
+This consists of sub expressions (1 + 2) and (3 + 4) combined together.
+  * When we see an expression, we can subsistute in the value it evaluates to.
+So (1 + 2) + (3 + 4) == 3 + 7 == 10
+  * This is known as *substitution*, *reducing an expression*, or *equational reasoning* (and no doubt some terms I have forgotten).
+The latter term is an allusion to doing the same operation in high school algebra.
+  * In what order does substitution take place?
+Does it matter?
+  * We can't tell the order.
+Expressions that we can freely substitute are sometimes called *pure*.
+  * We need to add *side effects* or *impure* expressions so we can observe order of evaluation.
   * Blocks
     * A group of expressions
     * Evaluates to the value of the last expression
-    * At the moment these aren't so useful to us but we'll see a use soon
-  * Method calls
+  * Println
-    * Our first stop is something we already know: method calls.
-In what order are method calls evaluated?
-    * Left-to-right eager evaluation (evaluated once)
-    * Not the only choice, but we won't go into detail on other possibilities.
-    * For the programs we've written so far it doesn't actually matter!
-    * Observe using side effects (`println`)
-    * A side effect, for now, is any expression that has an observable difference depending on the order of evaluation or the number of times it is evaluated. `draw` is a side-effect.
+    * Expression that prints on the console and returns Unit.
-    * Unit.
-Many (but not all) side-effecting expressions evaluate to Unit, as we evaluate them for their side effect (printing, drawing), not for their value.
+    * Many (but not all) side-effecting expressions evaluate to Unit, as we evaluate them for their side effect (printing, drawing), not for their value.
 Unit is the "uninteresting" value.
+    * Can't substitute calls to println.
+Example.
+  * With blocks and println we can observe order of evaluation.
+Example: {println("a"); 3} + {println("b"); 4}
+  * Exercises
+    * What is the order of evaluation for expressions?
+(Left to right)
+    * What is the order of evaluation for expressions in a block? (left to right and top to bottom)

 ### Declarations
   * We're now going to add the ability to give names to values.
+We *bind* names to values.
-  * Anywhere we might we use a value we can instead use it's name, if we have previously given it a name.
+  * Anywhere we might we use expression we can instead use the name bound to the value the expression evalutes to, if we have previously given it a name.
+Example.
+  * Names allow us to *abstract* over expressions, replacing repetition of an expression with the name.
   * This allows us to write simpler programs.
   * Example: boxes in a line with gradient fill
   * It also allows us to write programs that were previously impossible
   * Example: Five boxes in a line with gradient fill starting from random color.
-  * How does this fit with our mental model of evaluation?
+  * Exercise: Can substitution using names change the meaning of a program?
+(Give example.)
+(Like other expressions, we can't substitute where there are side effects)
+  * Scope
+    * There is also a concept of *scope*, which determines which names we can use in which parts of our program.
+If we can use a name, it is *in scope* or *bound*.
+    * Scala has what is called *lexical scoping*, which basically means if you can find a name declared above where it is used AND in an enclosing block it is in scope.
+Example.
+  * Exercises
+    * Rainbow nested circles
+    * Gradient grid
     * Chessboard
+    * Using Math.random() write a program that evaluates to a sequence of gradient filled circle if the random number is < 0.5 and a sequence of gradient filled squares otherwise.
+Make the color starting the gradient random.

 ### First-order Methods
   * Abstract over expressions